top of page

 Jessie Sholder

 Jessie is thrilled to bring her expertise as an educator to CKC.
 A native of Pittsburgh, PA, Jessie has over 18 years experience as an elementary classroom teacher.
 She has certifications in Elementary General & Special Education and a Masters degree in Education from the University of Pittsburgh.
-Jessie leads the K-8 farm field trip curriculum with local schools.
-She also works with the high school interns, and the Care Farmers at Koiner Farm.
+Jessie leads the K-8 farm field trip curriculum and outreach, and the Excel Beyond the Bell program at Loiederman Farm.
+She also works with the Care Farmers at Koiner Farm.
+Contact: jessie@ckcfarming.org

 Screenshot 2025-02-12 at 11.55.16 PM.png